a-faceit-candidate/restuser/README.md

 This package provides the contract for the `userservice` REST API, as swagger yaml/json contract.
 It also provides a client to be used by multiple clients, as well as by the implementation itself to test it.

+# Documentation

+You can find the swagger documentation in the [`docs/`](./docs) folder, or rendered on [http://a-faceit-candidate.github.com/restuser](http://a-faceit-candidate.github.com/restuser).

 # Contibution

 This contract follows [Semantic Versioning 2.0.0](https://semver.org/), please follow it and updatae the [`CHANGELOG.md`][./CHANGELOG.md] accordingly.